CSU-CompSci-CS163-4/Lab01VariablesPrinting/README.md

----
-layout: page
-author: Ian Taylor
-summary: A page on the first lab, which consists of students analyzing Variables and Printing in context.
-title: Lab 01 - Variable and Printing
-categories: lab
-permalink: #TODO
----

-## Introduction
+# Introduction
-Welcome to the first lab of your Introduction to Computer Science class! these labs will be integral to your learning of programming, being able to communicate with those around you and receiving feedback from your TA's is invaluable to furthering your understanding.
+Welcome to the first lab of CS 163/4! these labs will be integral to your learning of programming, being able to communicate with those around you and receiving feedback from your TA's is invaluable to furthering your understanding.

 Tuesday labs will be structured to be a warmup or introduction to what you are currently learning.
 There will be reading and testing done in these labs to ensure you have a grasp on how mechanics work before applying them.
 Thursday labs will be where you apply and create concepts learned in lecture and your previous labs.
 Many labs will be built upon each other and will require you to fully complete a previous lab before continuing, so remember to stay up to date on lab content.

+## Steps for this lab
+For this lab, you will follow along the code given to you and answer questions outlined as comments.
+You may store these answers in a notebook or in a text editor to present to your TA for grading.

-#### Program Structuring
+## Program Structuring

 Each module of a program is self-contained within a **class**, so all programming must be within a class.
 The contents of a class are denoted with curly braces, "{ }", all contents of classes are contained within these braces.